Face-to-Face Thesis or Dissertation Reading

-Visit the UWF Writing Lab for a face-to-face appointment with a lab assistant who provide quality feedback on thesis and dissertation drafts.
+Visit the UWF Writing Lab for a face-to-face appointment with a graduate Writing Lab assistant who will provide quality feedback on thesis or dissertation drafts.

 What should I consider before scheduling an appointment?

 - Determine how many appointments you'll need for your paper.
-On average, graduate Lab assistants can read between two and ten pages an hour, depending on the quality of the paper and the experience of the Lab assistant.
+On average, graduate Writing Lab assistants can read between two and ten pages an hour, depending on the quality of the paper and the experience of the reader.

 How do I schedule an appointment?